Try Edible Flowers in Your Next Culinary Creation.

-Cooking with flowers is a delightful way to add a touch of fun and flair to your recipes.
-Create new flavorful and visual experiences when you add lavender to bread or dandelions to salad.
-There are a lot of delicious flowers that can be used in dishes as both a garnish and a spice.
-Here are 12 to get you started.
+You can create exciting, flavorful and visual experiences when you add lavender to bread or dandelions to salad.
+There are a lot of delicious flowers that can be used in dishes as both a garnish and as a spice.

 Important Tips to Keep in Mind: